 ACLU challenge of Nevada ballot hand-counting dismissed

 RENO, Nev.
-(AP) — A Nye County District Court judge dismissed an emergency petition by the ACLU’s Nevada chapter attempting to stop the county from its plan to hand-count votes alongside a machine tabulator starting later this month.
+(AP) — A Nye County District Court judge on Thursday dismissed an emergency petition by the ACLU’s Nevada chapter attempting to stop the county from its plan to hand-count votes alongside a machine tabulator starting later this month.
 The plan was spurred by false claims of election fraud.

-In a ruling Wednesday, the case was dismissed mainly on technicalities.
+The case was dismissed mainly on technicalities.
 Fifth District Court Judge Kimberly Wanker said the ACLU did not provide a recording or transcript of the publicly available Nye County Board of Commissioners meeting referenced in the organization’s petition.
 The judge said it was unreasonable for the court to access the video and watch a 7-hour, 23-minute video to find a presentation on the plan.
 She also said there was no certificate of service in the file that indicated the respondents were served with an emergency petition.

 The ACLU will file a new petition Friday in the Nevada Supreme Court seeking to block hand-counting, executive director Athar Haseebullah said.

 Nye County is one of the first jurisdictions nationwide to act on election conspiracies related to mistrust in voting machines.

 The county plans to start hand-counting mail-in ballots two weeks before Election Day, which the ACLU said in its lawsuit risks public release of early voting results.
 It alleges that their method of using a touch-screen tabulator for people with “special needs” illegally allows election workers to ask about a voter’s disability or turn away otherwise eligible voters based on “arbitrary decision making,” and that Nye County’s wording of “special needs” is ambiguous.
 The organization also argues that the county’s “stringent signature verification,” which allows the clerk to require an ID card if a voter’s signature fails, violates state statute.